 Na'amm and Its Quest for Enlightenment

 Na'amm is only discovered by someone who is seeking it.
 The progression from Na'a to Na'amm is not a natural direction of Nature.
-Effort to discover Na'amm only happens when someone feels the relevance of questioning the purpose of life.
-This question originates from a deeper realm of the Innerverse that causes life-force to retrogate from moving outward to being drawn inward following the evolution of Naf.
+Effort to discover Na'amm only happens when someone feels the relevance of questioning their higher purpose in life.
+This question originates from a deeper realm of the Innerverse that causes life-force to retrogate from moving outward to being drawn inward following then stages of evolution of Naf.
 The discovery of Na'amm is an important milestone on the Path of Enlightenment.
 It is among the first enlightenment goals of a mystic that opens the Intermediate Level Meditation Maps for practice.
 The maps at this level are replete with varied and wonderours enlightenment experiences that are in the family of the Kaeefs.
-A mystic can spend many years in this level exploring the Innerversre that spans the Fourth Dimension to the 7th Dimension.
+A mystic can spend many years on this level exploring the Innerversre that spans the Fourth Dimension to the 7th Dimension.

-Na'amm is a 6th Dimensional Image-Portrait, however unlike Naa and Na'a that are limited in their movement across dimensions by their dimension count numbers both Na'amm and Va,na'amm's dimension count numbers equate to where their experience are centered.
-Both Na'amm and Va,na'amm can traverse more dimensions than their dimension count.
-As a mystic progresses in Na'amm there will come a point she will hit a ceiling.
+Na'amm is a 6th Dimensional Image-Portrait, however unlike Naa and Na'a which are limited in their movement across dimensions by their dimension count numbers both Na'amm and Va,na'amm's dimension count numbers equate to where each of their experience is centered.
+Both Na'amm and Va,na'amm can traverse more dimensions than their dimension counts hold.
+As a mystic progresses in Na'amm while exploring the Kaeefs and building her mystic strength, there will come a point where she will hit a ceiling.
 That ceiling is in the 7th Dimension and is within the 7th Chakra.
-This ceiling is actually a small physical obsctacle within the skull along the contact line of the two bones of the skull that meet on top of the head.
-The mystic will feel energy accumulate within the 7th Chakra and have the urge to release this accumulating spiritual energy to go beyond the 7th Chakra to a spiriutal space above it.
-This urge is a spiritual instinct that comes from reverse polarised energies looking to return to its ultimate source.
-This turns to the desire for Na'amm to attain the ultimate state of enlightenment that is Emkaeef; .
-Emkaeef; and the Kaeefs are the Primal Energy that make up the core of Naf.
-When Na'amm reaches a stage in its development of Mystic Strength it will reach a point where it will long for the experience of Emkaeef; .
-This longing feeling is as mysterious as how unmanifest energy, Emkaeef; is the source of manifest energy, Kaeef.
-This stage of Na'amm's spiritual evolution is marked by its progression from the Intermediate Level Meditation Maps to the Advanced Level Meditation Maps.
+This ceiling is actually a small physical obsctacle within the skull along the contact line of the two bones of the skull that meet at the crown of the head.
+The mystic will feel energy accumulate within the 7th Chakra and she will feel an urge for the energy to flow beyond the crown of the head and enter a spiritual space above it.
+This urge is a spiritual instinct that develops as the reversal of polarised energy builds in the Crown Chakra and looks to return to its ultimate source.
+When the accumulation of the energy in the Crown Chakra reaches as certain point the spiritual instinct to reach beyond this chakra transforms as a spiritual desire to want to attain the ultimate state of enlightenment that is Emkaeef; .

 The Quest for Emkaeef;